mgk2014/PCMLAI-CAPSTONE2/README.md

 - Classification report & Confusion Matrix

     Indicates F1 scores for TP - 71%, FP - 64%, BP - 68%.
-These may not be high enough for deployment in a SOC environment and suggests further model tuning and exploring alternate models or evaluating data pipeline
+These may not be high enough for deployment in a SOC environment and suggests further model tuning, exploring alternate models or evaluating data pipeline

     <img src="plots/rf-classificationreport.png" alt="Random Forest" width="400">